 Sustainable Spices Initiative

-Helping small-holder farmers to improve soil health and biodiversity in India, the world's largest producer of spices.
+Improving soil health and biodiversity in India, the world's largest producer of spices

 India is the largest producer of spices in the world.
 With most of its spice farmers practising as independent smallholders, it has been difficult to promote sustainable practices within the sector, particularly as spices are often a "hidden" ingredient ending up in other food products.